mosip/documentation/docs/release/enhancements-1.2.0.md

 - The pause and resume feature was decoupled from hotlisting feature and modified to support any configured tag.
 - Tagging feature has been enhanced to support more tags on a packet.
 - Certificate thumbprint will be shared as a part of authentication requests for all internal authentications from the registration processor.
-- The registration officer/supervisors userId can now be mapped to VID/UIN in keycloak
+- The registration officer/supervisors userId can now be mapped to VID/UIN in Keycloak
 - An API has been added to the registration processor to find the resident’s lost RID.
 - Readiness and liveliness probes have been created as part of registration processor service discovery and load-balancing features
 - A new flow has been added to the registration processor to support and initiate correction.
 As a reference implementation, we have added a biometric correction flow.